11.4 Registry Placement, Verification, and Renewal

 | Conduct findings | Validated abuse, neglect, or misappropriation findings can be placed on the Registry and disclosed. |

-Verification is not personal mistrust.
-It is a required hiring step.
-Before an individual can be hired as a nurse aide, the employer must verify successful completion of the NATCEP or registry standing as applicable.
-A newly certified aide should know how to check the CNA Registry through TULIP and should keep identifying information consistent.
-If your name changes after registry placement, follow the official registry process instead of using informal variations on job applications.
+Verification is not personal mistrust — it is a required hiring step.
+Before an individual can be hired as a nurse aide, the employer must verify successful NATCEP completion and active registry standing.
+A newly certified aide should know how to check the CNA Registry through TULIP (the HHSC long-term-care portal) and should keep identifying information consistent.
+If your name changes after registry placement, use the official registry change process, not informal name variations on applications.

 Registry conduct matters as much as testing.
-Validated findings of resident abuse, neglect, or misappropriation of resident property are placed on the Registry and are public or disclosed to employers.
-HHSC in-service materials also state that a finding of abuse, neglect, or misappropriation may make the aide not employable as a nurse aide in long-term care facilities.
-These findings are not the same as ordinary workplace discipline.
-They are serious resident-protection findings.
+Validated findings of resident abuse, neglect, or misappropriation of resident property are entered on the Registry and disclosed to employers and the public.
+Such a finding can make an aide unemployable as a nurse aide in long-term care facilities.
+These are not ordinary workplace discipline — they are serious resident-protection findings that can follow an aide permanently.

-A CNA protects registry standing by practicing within scope, reporting changes, respecting resident rights, refusing to hide errors, and never taking resident property.
-If a resident says money is missing, if a coworker is rough, if a resident is left without needed care, or if you made a mistake that could harm someone, report through the chain of command.
-Silence can become neglect.
-Retaliation, cover-ups, and false documentation are professional hazards.
+Protect your standing by practicing within scope, reporting changes, respecting resident rights, refusing to hide errors, and never taking resident property.
+If a resident says money is missing, a coworker is rough, a resident is left without needed care, or you made a mistake that could harm someone, report through the chain of command.
+Silence can become neglect; cover-ups and false documentation are professional hazards.

 A candidate passes the Written test in March and the Clinical Skills test in April.
 She asks when Texas registry placement happens.
 Which answer is best?